What is IT Support? Definition, Scope, Benefits, and Tools

 Help desk vs. IT support

 Other terms that might be used as synonyms are help desk and IT support.
-However, there's a technical difference to be noticed.
+However, there's a technical difference that needs to be noticed.

-A help desk is set up to offer fast support to basic technical issues and questions.
-This support model is mainly focused on break/fix.
-The issues and requests dealt with by most help desks tend to align with tier 1 support – basic hardware and software issues that can be prioritized by severity and business impact.
+The help desk mainly focuses on a break/fix support model, providing technical support for basic technical issues and questions.
+The issues and requests most help desks deal with tend to align with tier 1 support—basic hardware and software issues that can be prioritized by severity and business impact and will be resolved quickly.
 Most requests can be resolved over the phone or by remote connection to the end user's device.

 The service desk is the next evolution of the help desk.
 Help desks tend to be tactical and focused on the high-level technical aspects of user issues; service desks tend to be more experienced-focused.
 A service desk will take ownership of incidents and service requests, managing them through completion.

-Tech support is more technical than the help desk and service desk.
-A tech support function will take on the issues that can't be resolved by the service desk or help desk, i.e., the complicated tickets which need to be escalated to the highest tiers in the support model.
+IT support is more technical than the help desk and service desk.
+Tech support services will take on issues that can't be resolved by the service desk or help desk, i.e., complicated tickets that need to be escalated to the highest tiers in the support model.

 And lastly, as we saw above, IT support is related to the team of people handling the help desk, service desk, and tech support.